 - Conducts review of career awards and clinical trials under the charter of two standing committees: the AMS Committee, which reviews training awards, and the AMSC committee, which reviews NIAMS clinical trial applications.
 Applications are also reviewed in Special Emphasis Panels (SEP) which are one-time review meetings convened to review applications submitted in response to special funding opportunities.
 Outside, non-federal experts are recruited to serve as reviewers for these meetings.

-- Conducts initial planning for scientific peer review, including working with NIAMS program staff in the development of Funding Opportunity Announcements (FOA).
+- Conducts initial planning for scientific peer review, including working with NIAMS program staff in the development of funding opportunities.

 - Maintains the core values of peer review (expert assessment, transparency, impartiality, fairness, confidentiality, security, integrity, and efficiency).

 - Co-ordinates instructional pre-review meeting teleconferences with reviewers.